-Have you been climbing a lot indoors and feel ready to move outside?
 This course is meant to bridge the gap between indoor and outdoor climbing, providing the knowledge and skills necessary to feel safe and comfortable in a new environment.
-We will cover climbing technique specific to the locations we go to each day along with reading a route outside, where the holds don’t usually stick out like they do in the gym.
-We will also talk about building and cleaning bolt anchors safely.
+We will cover climbing and movement techniques while learning to build and clean bolt anchors safely and efficiently.

 Over the weekend, topics covered will include:

 • Mental and physical training for sport climbing.

 • Equipment selection.

 • And, of course, as much climbing as you are able to handle.